Sea-X11/plant-gallery-ai/README.md

 Contributions are welcome!
 If you'd like to contribute, please fork the repository and submit a pull request.
 For any issues or feature requests, open an issue on GitHub.

-- **Feedback:**
 For feedback or support, please open an issue or contact the maintainer.

 Enjoy exploring and contributing to **Plant Gallery AI**!